quarksuite/legacy/README.md

 [This isn't a new idea](https://css-tricks.com/what-are-design-tokens/).

 The library's domain is on a similar level&mdash;or just below design tokens.
-It allows a structure similar to projects like [Styled System](https://styled-system.com/) or [Ether](https://ether.thescenery.co/), but it doesn't ask you to use React.
+It allows a structure similar to projects like [Styled System](https://styled-system.com/) or [Ether](https://ether.thescenery.co/), but it doesn't require you to use a framework.

-Quarksuite is designed to mirror the steps designers are likely to take while making these decisions on their own.

 ## Project Objectives